The First Doom (Part 3)

 Julet’s haunted eyes regarded her from a face covered with swollen dark blisters.
 Ellin and the others watched her too, all dripping and decaying; their incursion suits the only thing holding their organs and bone together in some bizarre mockery of life.

 “What…are you?”
-Kyria hissed, recoiling as Paki traced his fingers along her bare scalp.
+Kyria hissed, recoiling as Paky traced his fingers along her bare scalp.
 He rubbed his fingertips together thoughtfully.

-“Unanticipated chemical variance prevented integration,” Paki said.
+“Unanticipated chemical variance prevented integration,” Paky said.
 “Memory archives indicate—”

 “—variance originated from Known location, Neolon City, Targotha.”
 Julet stared at Kyria in horror as his lips moved without his consent.
 “Study and threat management given priority status upon—”

 “—successful integration.”
 Ellin finished.
 She stepped forward, dark blood thick and viscous within the gills still secured around her neck.
-Whatever controlled Paki, controlled the rest of them, too.
+Whatever controlled Paky, controlled the rest of them, too.
 “Preparation for next integration—”

 Kyria edged further into the bay.
 She didn’t need to hear any more.